AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-best-practices.md

 You can also create more complex aliases with arguments or options.
 For example, to create an alias called `hist` that shows a concise commit history with one-line summaries, run the following command: `git config --global alias.hist "log --pretty=format:'%h %s [%an]' --graph"`

 Now you can run `git hist` to get a compact commit history with graph visualization and author names.

+## Use Git Workflows
+Git workflows are a set of guidelines for collaborating on a project using Git.
+They provide a clear structure for branching, merging, and releasing code, and help prevent conflicts and errors.

+There are many Git workflows to choose from, depending on the size and complexity of your project.
+Some popular workflows include: